Smartsheet Inc. (SMAR) CEO Mark Mader on Q1 2021 Results - Earnings Call Transcript

 Mark Mader

 Yes.
-I think throughout May, we saw a good improvement in terms of opportunity development, to a point where we're exiting the month with the most significant we've had -- the pipeline we've had leaving any month in the history of the company.
+I think throughout May, we saw a good improvement in terms of opportunity development, to a point where we're exiting the month with the most significant we've had -- pipeline we've had leaving any month in the history of the company.
 And this isn't just at the enterprise layer.
 This is really across the stack.
 Quarter-on-quarter every single one of our customer segments in terms of company size, increased in ARR and both our commercial reps and strategic pipeline and now we need to go and execute on.

 Arjun Bhatia